-vii) Accounts of non-face-to-face customers
+vii) Accounts of non-face-to-face (NFTF) customers

-Non-face-to-face onboarding facilitates the bank to establish relationship with the customer without meeting the customer physically or through V-CIP.
-Such non-face-to-face modes for the purpose of this a) In case bank has introduced the process of V-CIP, the same shall be provided as the first option to the customer for remote onboarding.
-It is reiterated that processes complying with prescribed standards and procedures for V-CIP shall be treated on par with face-to-face CIP as per RBI guidlines.

-Section includes use of digital channels such as CKYCR, DigiLocker, equivalent e-document, etc., and non-digital modes such as obtaining copy of OVD certified by additional certifying authorities as allowed for NRIs and PIOs.
+Non-face-to-face onboarding facilitates the bank to establish relationship with the customer without meeting the customer physically.
+Such non-face-to-face modes for the purpose of this Section includes use of digital channels such as KYC Identifier, DigiLocker, equivalent e-document, etc., and non-digital modes such as obtaining copy of OVD certified by additional certifying authorities as allowed for NRIs and PIOs.
+Concent based onboarding of customers in NFTF mode may be done using Aadhar based e-KYC authentication.
+Such accounts shall be placed under strict monitoring and Customer Due Diligence (CDD) procedure shall be completed within one year.